OpenTrading/OpenTrader/README.md

 back chef set CHEF                      - set the current chef back chef cook                          - cook the recipe by the chef

-back servings list                               - list the servings back servings signals back servings trades back servings positions back servings equity back servings summary
+back servings list        - list the servings that result from the recipe and the chef back servings signals     - show the signals: when to buy or sell back servings trades      - show the trades: what was bought or sold back servings positions   - show how the trades effected the positions back servings equity      - show the results of the trades as equity differences back servings summary     - show the metrics and analyses of the trades

-back plot show
-back plot set
-back plot trades
-back plot equity
+back plot show      - show the current plot back plot trades    - plot the trades back plot equity    - plot the cumulative equity

 Usage: back [options] command